Marie MONCADA

 • European Integration Policies, Master's 1.

-• Research Methodology, First Year of the Master's Program.
+• Research Methodology, Master's Year 1.

-Scientific activities
+Scientific Activities

 • “Parliamentary Innovation, Entrepreneurship, and Medical Deserts in France,” Politique et Sociétés (scheduled for publication in spring 2021).